-- 1. Identify and apply the fundamental concepts of physics, chemistry, geology, biology, mathematics and engineering technologies to the study of the earth's climate. - 2.
+- 1. Identify and apply the fundamental concepts of climate science (the physics and the interconnectedness with chemistry, biology, geology, mathematics and engineering). - 2.
 Gather, interpret, and assess information from a variety of sources and points of view. - 3.
 Evaluate evidence and arguments critically and analytically. - 4.
 Articulate and evaluate the empirical evidence supporting a scientific or formal theory: - 5.
 Understand the scientific principles underlying matters of policy and public concern as they relate to climate and climate science. - 6.
 Produce well-reasoned written arguments using evidence to support conclusions.

-REQUIRED TEXT BOOKS
+REFERENCE TEXT BOOKS